MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/build-release-assets/create-release.md

 {% raw %}

 Create a release in GitHub.
 A release is always associated with a tag, so the tag must exist or it will be created.

-The release can have a title, description, and optionally any assets you want to attach like compiled files for distribution.
+The release can have a title, body, and optionally any assets you want to attach like compiled files for distribution.

 ## Create release